 Developers VidTech

 .
-5 min read
+7 min read

-Analytics is one of the most essential systems for any video streaming platform.
+Observability is one of the most essential systems for any video streaming platform.
 It gives engineering, product, and business teams the data they need to make smarter decisions, whether that’s improving playback, resolving viewer issues, optimizing ad delivery, or preparing for a high-profile launch.
-Without a strong analytics foundation, teams often end up reacting to problems only after they’ve impacted users.
+Without a strong Observability and analytics foundation, teams often end up reacting to problems only after they’ve impacted users.
 With access to both live and past performance data, teams can anticipate and resolve issues more effectively.
-This blog continues our series on the total cost of ownership for core streaming infrastructure, following our breakdowns of the Player and VOD Encoder, with a focus on how analytics, more than any other system, connects user experience, monetization, and performance.
+This blog continues our series on the total cost of ownership for core streaming infrastructure, following our breakdowns of the Player and VOD Encoder, with a focus on how Observability, more than any other system, connects user experience, monetization, and performance.

-Commercial analytics: Pros & cons
+Commercial Observability for video streaming: Pros & cons

 Here’s a quick breakdown of the advantages and tradeoffs: